kshedden/case_studies/methods/power.md

 stochastic yield non-reproducible results.
 Finally, simulation studies can be tedious to implement and there are virtually unlimited population charactistics that can be manipulated to fully explore the power.

+## Serial dependence and statistical power

+Many observational studies have a temporal dimension that is not of primary interest.
+In such cases we may analyze the data in a way that downplays the role of time.
+For example, we may have data $x_i$ with the focus being on the expected value $\mu \equiv E[x_i]$.
+As long as the
+$x_i$ are identically distributed (stationary), $\mu$ is a well-defined parameter, even if the $x_i$ are serially dependent.
+The sample mean $\bar{x}$ remains a consistent estimator of $\mu$ as long as the serial dependence is not very strong.

+Let $\Sigma$ denote the covariance matrix of the $n-$vector
+$x = (x_1, \ldots, x_n)^\prime$, and note that $\bar{x} = x^\prime 1_n / n$.
+The variance of $\bar{x}$ is therefore $1_n^\prime \Sigma 1_n / n^2$.
+Note that positive off-diagonal elements in $\Sigma$ will increase the variance of $\bar{x}$.

+If our estimator is not the sample mean (or some other linear function of the data), we cannot directly apply the argument above.
+It may be useful to use a bootstrapping procedure to assess the standard error in such cases.
+For IID data, the nonparametric bootstrap can be used.
+This involves sampling from replacement from the observed data, repeatedly re-estimating the statistic of interest, and then calculating the standard deviation of these estimates (which estimates the standard error).

+For dependent data, the parametric bootstrap may be a better option than the nonparametric bootstrap.
+Here we discuss how parametric bootstrapping combined with copulas may be used to generate serially dependent data with a given marginal distribution.
+As discussed above, it is relatively straightforward to generate serially dependent Gaussian data.
+Let $z_1, z_2, \ldots$ denote a serially dependent Gaussian sequence, with standard normal marginal distributions (i.e. each
+$z_i$ is standard normal).
+Let $F$ denote the standard Gaussian cumulative distribution function (CDF).
+The transformed values $u_i = F(z_i)$ will have uniform distribiutions on the unit interval $[0,1]$, and will be serially dependent.
+Finally let $Q$ denote the quantile function for a distribution of interest, and let $y_i = Q(u_i)$.
+The $y_i$ are serially dependent, and follow a distribution whose CDF is $Q^{-1}$.
+This is a very convenient way to generate serially dependent data with specified marginal distributions.

+To use the parametric bootstrap, we repeatedly generate samples from a distribution that may match the distribution of our data, for example using the copula approach discussed above.
+For each sample, generate the statistic of interest.
+The standard deviations of these estimates is an estimate of the standard error for our statistic.